Easiest Business Credit Cards to Get in Canada 2026

 A personal guarantee means you're personally responsible for the debt your business incurs on its credit card.
 This is common with most traditional and secured cards, and it blurs the line between your personal and business finances.

-Corporate cards that don’t require a personal guarantee, like Venn, offer true liability separation.
-That means if your business can’t repay the balance, your personal credit and assets aren’t on the hook.
+Corporate cards that don't require a personal guarantee, like Venn, offer true liability separation.
+That means if your business can't repay the balance, your personal credit and assets aren't on the hook.
+This is a key feature for incorporated businesses looking to manage risk and maintain clean separation for legal and financial reporting.

 Available to New Businesses